-- 17. Investigators may use reasonable forms of deception or subterfuge, including verbal trickery, during a Custodial Interrogation. - 17.1.
-Caution shall be exercised in utilizing deception during an Interrogation and it shall not be used to the extent that it would overbear the person's ability to make a voluntary decision regarding whether to speak or to the extent that it is likely to induce a false confession. - 17.2.
-Investigators intending to use deception as a part of an Interrogation shall discuss their Interrogation plan with their supervisor prior to conducting the Interrogation. - 18.
+- 18. The member may use reasonable forms of deception or subterfuge, including verbal trickery, during a Custodial Interrogation. - 18.1.
+Caution shall be exercised in utilizing deception during an Interrogation and it shall not be used to the extent that it would overbear the person's ability to make a voluntary decision regarding whether to speak or to the extent that it is likely to induce a false confession. - 18.2.
+Members intending to use deception as a part of an Interrogation shall discuss their Interrogation plan with their supervisor prior to conducting the Interrogation. - 19.
 Whether the pressure resulting from the use of deception would make a statement involuntary or likely to produce a false confession cannot be reduced to a single factor and is likely to be based upon a number of considerations.
-When deciding whether deception would be appropriate, the member shall consider the following: the age, background, criminal experience, education, and intelligence of the subject; the mental and physical condition of the subject; whether the subject was given Miranda warnings; where the Interrogation was conducted; the length of the Interrogation; how aggressively the Interrogation was conducted; and whether the subject was otherwise intimidated or pressured into making a statement. - 19.
-The manufacturing and use of false documents or reports by a member conducting a Custodial
+When deciding whether deception would be appropriate, the member shall consider the following: the age, background, criminal experience, education, and intelligence of the subject; the mental and physical condition of the subject; whether the subject was given Miranda warnings; where the Interrogation was conducted; the length of the Interrogation; how aggressively the Interrogation was conducted; and whether the subject was otherwise intimidated or pressured into making a statement. - 20.
+The member is strictly prohibited from manufacturing and use of false documents or reports by the member conducting a Custodial Interrogation. - 21.
+The member is strictly prohibited from making false and misleading statements regarding a suspect's constitutional rights (e.g., right or access to legal representation, admissibility of self-incriminating statements made "off the record"). - 22.
+The member is strictly prohibited from using deception prior to administering the Explanation and Waiver of Rights.

-Interrogation is strictly prohibited.

-- 20. False and misleading statements regarding a suspect's constitutional rights (e.g., right or access to legal representation, admissibility of self-incriminating statements made "off the record") are likewise strictly prohibited. - 21.
-The use of deception prior to administering the Explanation and Waiver of Rights is strictly prohibited.